Crispy Yeast Waffles

 You will like the difference yeast makes in waffles; they are absolutely delicious!
 Make them ahead and then experience the convenience of having the batter prepared and ready for the waffle iron just before you are ready to serve.

-Combine flour, yeast, sugar and salt in mixing bowl.
+- Combine flour, yeast, sugar and salt in mixing bowl.
 Combine milk, water, and oil; heat to 120° to 130°F. Add liquid ingredients to dry mixture; blend on low speed.
 Add eggs.
 Beat 2 to 3 minutes on medium speed.
 Cover bowl; refrigerate batter several hours or overnight.
+Continue with BAKING step below.

-Have all ingredients at room temperature.
+- Have all ingredients at room temperature.
 Place dry ingredients in processing bowl with steel blade.
 Process briefly to blend.
 While motor is running, add oil, eggs, water, and milk.
 Process just until mixed.
 Pour batter into a bowl; cover and refrigerate batter several hours or overnight.
+Continue with BAKING step below.